TheRobertLing/pinyin-tools/README.md

   - The input must include a valid tone number.
   - The number must correspond to a correct pinyin syllable.
 If these conditions are not met, the conversion may not work as expected.
 - Unlike `diacriticToNumber` both `v` and `ü` will be correctly recognized and converted.
 As an example, this means that `"lü2"` and `"lv2"` will both be transformed into `"lǘ"`.
+- The function is also compatible with CC-EDICT syntax meaning input such as `u:` will be correctly recognised and converted into `ü`.
 - All input is converted into lower case to ensure consistency.

+### toCedictPinyin

+This function converts "v" into "u:" to align with CC-EDICT syntax.
+You can pass either a single string or an array of strings.

+#### Notes:

+- This function expects the input to already be in numerical tone notation, and is recommended to be used AFTER calling `diacriticToNumber`.

 ### removeTone